 Hat – Wear a woolly hat if you are dipping and a silicone or thermal one if you are swimming.
 The majority of our body heat is lost through our head.

-Neoprene gloves and booties – If you know you particularly feel the cold at your extremities these are essential.
+Neoprene gloves and socks – If you know you particularly feel the cold at your extremities these are essential.
 Go for quality as my experience of buying cheap is that they make it worse than going without.